fejikso/tabula_rasa_firefox_extension/README.md

 ## Keyboard Shortcuts

+> While the search field has focus, letter shortcuts just type into it.
+Press Enter once to return focus to the tab list so the shortcuts below work.

 | Shortcut | Action |
 | --- | --- |
 | **F8** | Launch Tabula Rasa from anywhere. |